 - Your average customer.
 Do they share things online?
 And is the product being bought something that people share on their social networks?
 For example, are men in their 40’s going to tell their friends on FB that they bought power tools, or bathroom fittings?

 - The amount of social traffic you receive to product pages.
 Simple Google Analytics will do here.

 - The number of times your product pages are shared on social media.

 - The increase in load time due to social sharing widgets.
-Use this nifty tool to see how much you stand to gain by reducing your page load time.

 - A real social media strategy!
 If you don’t have one, it’s better to let go of the sharing widgets.